 The last few years have brought some amazing advances in the field of facial rejuvenation.
 These advances have predominantly been in non-invasive techniques that work to rejuvenate the face.

 Women in the prime of their careers do not wish to wait until the age of 60 to have a facelift – they wish to maintain a youthful appearance while they are still working and socializing.
 They wish to have these procedures done with minimal downtime and, at the same time, have consistent, good results.

-Since then, BOTOX has become the most frequently used treatment in the U.S., with more than 2 million procedures performed.
-According to American Society of Plastic Surgeons, only 786,000 patients had Botox in 2000 as compared to over 6 million in 2015, a phenomenal increase of over 700%.
+BOTOX has become the most frequently used treatment in the U.S., with more than 2 million procedures performed.
+According to the American Society of Plastic Surgeons, only 786,000 patients had Botox in 2000 as compared to over 6 million in 2015, a phenomenal increase of more than 700%.

-In spite of its popularity, Dr. Panchal regularly sees patients who have a very poor knowledge of what BOTOX is, how it works, and what the possible complications could be.
+In spite of its popularity, Dr. Panchal regularly sees patients who have little to no knowledge of what BOTOX is, how it works, and what the possible complications could be.
 More importantly, many patients do not realize that BOTOX is an adjunct treatment, which should be used in conjunction with other procedures.

 Patients should have an evaluation of their face by a plastic surgeon and discuss their long-term goals for the next five years, rather than using BOTOX as a single modality to look younger.
 Think of it this way: shouldn’t you be spending more time with the physician who helps you achieve your long-term facial rejuvenation goals than you would with a car dealer when purchasing a new car?

 Recently, BOTOX has been used to help treat depression in people who haven't seen success with other methods.